 James) Which script of yours do you most wish you had a do-over on?

 Ray) None really.
 I was always happy with the work that I, or Don and I, put forward.
-It was all good stuff, usually well thought out, good dialogue, plausible situations, and brisk pace.
+It was all good stuff, usually well thought out, good dialogue, plausible situations, and a brisk pace.

 In the end, we were really writing for ourselves and were happy with the work.